KameronKales/GetSocialNetwork/README.md

 ## A framework to get data from social network.
 Python 2.7.10.
 Data: 17.10.15

 Currently the supported platform is LinkedIn.
 The framework supports only English language.
+The module doesn't need any external libs.

 Usage:
 ```